PASTAplus/dashboard/README.md

 are publicly accessible.

 ## Deployment notes
-- To install `uwsgi` with Conda: `conda install -c conda-forge uwsgi`
+- To install `uwsgi` with Conda: `conda install -c conda-forge libiconv uwsgi`
 - To restart service: `sudo service dashboard restart`
 - Flask requires all static content to be in `<webapp>/static` (see Config.STATIC)